Tryoneops/Manipulate-with-turtlesim-package/README.md

-# Task 3: Manipulate with Turtlesim Package in ROS 2
+#  Manipulate with Turtlesim Package in ROS 2

 ## 1. Introduction
 The purpose of this task is to demonstrate practical manipulation of the turtlesim package in ROS 2.